RainismZ/data-visualization-project/README.md

 ### Descriptions of Visualization and Interactions

-As shown in figure 1, there are two parts of the project —— information box (above) and funding details (below) —— each contains an interaction.
+As shown in figure 1, there are two parts of the project —— information box (above) and funding details (below) —— each contains an major interaction.

+For information box, I used Google Map API with D3 layers to implement the map window.
+Each red circle on map presents a row of the dataset, which is an affordable housing site or location.
+And the information panel on right gives the name, address, construction type, housing type and an image of the location.
+By clicking a circle, the information on right panel will update to the selected site/location. *(Please notice that in Google Chrome, red circles may not load correctly the first time your visit the page, but they will appear if you reload the page.
+Edge and Safari don't have this issue.
+I'm currently working to solve it.)*